CQCL/pytket-docs/manual/manual_backend.rst

     print(circ.qubit_readout)
     print(circ.qubit_to_bit_map)

-For more control over the bits extracted from the results, we can instead call :py:meth:`Backend.get_result()`.
+For more control over the bits extracted from the results, we can instead call :py:class:`~pytket.backends.Backend.get_result()`.
 The :py:class:`BackendResult` object returned wraps up all the information returned from the experiment and allows it to be projected into any preferred way of viewing it.
 In particular, we can provide the list of :py:class:`Bit` s we want to look at in the shot table/counts dictionary, and given the exact permutation we want (and similarly for the permutation of :py:class:`Qubit` s for statevectors/unitaries).

 .. jupyter-execute::